Borderline Personality Disorder Resource Center

 A Resource for Those in Need of Care and Support

 NewYork-Presbyterian created the Borderline Personality Disorder Resource Center (BPDRC) in memory of Pamela Tusiani, a young woman who lived with BPD.
-This online resource educates people affected by BPD and connects them with treatment and support in their local areas.
+The resource center educates people affected by BPD and connects them with treatment and support in their local areas.

 How We Can Help You